NikxDa/react-xray/README.md

 |canReveal|`boolean`|`true`|Whether the revealed state can be toggled using the keyboard on focus.|No|
 |autoReveal|`boolean`|`false`|Whether the image should automatically reveal itself upon focus.|No|
 |zoom|`number`|`1`|The amount of zoom.|No|

+## Effects

+XRay supports custom effects on three layers:

+- The global layer effects are applied to the whole component, therefore affecting all visuals.
+The corresponding property is `effects`.
+- The image layer effects are applied only to the revealed image, therefore to what is visible in the circular cutout.
+The corresponding property is `imageLayerEffects`.
+- The blur layer effects are applied only to the blurred section of the image.
+The corresponding property is `blurLayerEffects`.

+Each of the three proprties take a `string[]` with each entry of the array being an effect matrix as per the [MDN specification found here](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/feColorMatrix).
+For example, to darken the blurry part of the image, one may supply the value `[".3 0 0 0 0 0 .3 0 0 0 0 0 .3 0 0 0 0 0 1 0"]` for `blurLayerEffects`.

 ## Accessibility